 We love some blondie bars in our house hold.
 Did you know blondies where actually created before brownies?

+Yep, they're their predecessor.
 It makes sense.
 They're soft and gooey just like brownies, but without the cocoa.

 They almost taste like thick, soft and chewy sugar cookie bars, with M&M's of course.
+Pink and red ones, just in time for Valentines day.

 This is one of my favorite bake sale recipes and they always sell quickly.
+But they also make adorable gifts.

 Ingredients